haskell/cabal/doc/cabal-package-description-file.rst

 .. pkg-field:: cc-options: token list

-    Command-line arguments to be passed to the C compiler.
+    Command-line arguments to be passed to the Haskell compiler for the C compiling phase (as ``-optc`` flags for GHC).
 Since the arguments are compiler-dependent, this field is more useful with the setup described in the section on `system-dependent parameters`_.